-Padlet is a place where you can create a single or multiple walls that are able to house all the posts you want to share.
+Padlet is a platform in which you can create a single or multiple walls that are able to house all the posts you want to share.
 From videos and images to documents and audio, it is literally a blank slate.
-It's collaborative, too, allowing you to involve students, other teachers and even parents and guardians.
+It's collaborative, too, allowing you to involve students, other teachers, and even parents and guardians.

 Who you share that with is up to you as a moderator.
 It can be public, open to all, or you can place a password on the wall.
 You can only allow invited members to use the wall, which is the ideal setup for education.
 Share the link and anyone invited can enter easily.

 Once up and running, it's possible to post an update with your identity, or anonymously.
 Start off by creating an account on Padlet, or via the iOS or Android app.
 Then you can make your first board to share using a link or QR code, to name just two of the many sharing options.

 To get posting, double click anywhere on the board.
 Then you can drag files, paste files, or even use the Save As bookmark with Padlet mini.
 Or simply click the plus icon in the lower right corner and add that way.
 This can be images, videos, audio files, links, or documents.

 From a brainstorming board to a live questions bank, there are lots of ways to use Padlet, limited only by your imagination.
 Even that limit can be overcome by allowing the board to be collaborative so your students can use their imaginations to grow it in new directions.